 Family and friends could help at many different times during your transition home.
 Ask them to research and set up any additional resources you may need at home.
 Things like transportation to future medical appointments or light housekeeping may be services that will help.

-While many clients are able to completely recover from their injuries treated during a hospital stay, it does not always happen quickly.
+While many patients are able to completely recover from their injuries treated during a hospital stay, it does not always happen quickly.
 Make sure you carefully follow your treatment plan and understand your timetable.

 By incorporating the suggestions mentioned above you can reduce the likelihood of hospital readmissions and preserve quality of life as you or a loved one moves back home.